Stephen Michael Bryant

 Professional Summary

-Stephen Bryant is a third-year Ph.D.
+Stephen Bryant is a fourth-year Ph.D.
 Candidate in the School of Public and International Affairs at the University of Cincinnati.
 His subfields are International Relations and Comparative Politics.
 He is also pursuing a doctoral concentration in Feminist Comparative International Politics.

 Stephen has a Master of Arts in International Relations from American University and a Bachelor of Arts in Religious Development from Lenoir-Rhyne University.